-- 1. From the HSI Page, while navigating to something, press \leftarrow or \rightarrow . - 2.
+- 1. From the Navigation Page, while navigating to something, press \leftarrow or \rightarrow . - 2.
 A window will pop up asking you if you want to activate OBS Hold.
 Press \leftarrow | ENT.
 Use \leftarrow or \rightarrow to change the OBS Hold radial until it reaches the angle you need.
 Press \leftarrow to decrease the angle, press \rightarrow to increase it.

 Left, pilot navigating to VOR.
-Center, HSI Page with OBS Hold menu.
-Right, HSI Page with OBS Hold activated.
-Note data box in the bottom right corner showing OBS direction instead of Course.
-This image shows the pilot has passed the VOR and is flying from it.
+Center, Navigation Panel page with OBS Hold menu.
+Right, HSI display with OBS Hold activated.
+The Course (if displayed) shows the OBS direction instead of original Course.

 The navigation data will now begin showing directions along the OBS radial instead of toward your original destination.
-The white arrow behind the airplane icon indicates you are navigating FROM a waypoint.
+The white arrow near the airplane icon indicates you are navigating FROM a waypoint.
 Remember that you can change the radial of OBS Hold using the right and left arrow keys.
 Press \leftarrow to decrease the angle, press \rightarrow to increase it.

 Use the Clear OBS Hold command to resume navigation.
-The HSI Navigation displays will point to your original destination again.
-At right, you can see the pilot's diversion in his trail on the map page.
+The HSI display will point to your original destination again.

-You can turn off OBS Hold at any time using the HSI Page menu.
-Press MENU |↓ to CLEAR OBS HOLD | ENT.
+You can turn off OBS Hold at any time using the Navigation Page menu.

 The navigation data will once again direct you to your destination, or the next waypoint in the route you're navigating.
 Beginning navigation to a new destination will automatically clear OBS Hold, as well.